Troubleshooting Client Issues

 This setting will upload a zip file containing critical profile information every 10 seconds during query execution.
 This information is useful to see the memory and resource footprint as the query progresses as well as the logs from the client.

-One of the first troubleshooting steps described above is to run the client with the -v flag to print client logs to the screen.
-This helps to identify transient network issues or identify when a client restarted.
+One of the first troubleshooting steps for client-related issues is to run the client manually from the command line with the -v flag which prints client logs to the screen.
+This helps to identify startup issues or transient network issues.
+This is often impractical or impossible when the client is remote and we have means of access to it other than Velociraptor itself.

-Normally however, the client does not write its logs to disk.
-This is done to prevent information leakage risks - the client’s log may contain sensitive information like collected artifacts.
+We could use the Velociraptor client to collect it’s own plaintext logs from disk, however the client, by default, does not write its logs to disk.
+This is done to prevent information leakage risks - the client’s log may contain sensitive information such as collected artifacts.

-It is possible to tell the client to log to an encrypted local storage file.
-This allows us to collect the file from any client later and decrypt it on the server while not creating an information leak risk.
+To overcome this, it is possible to tell the client to log to an encrypted local storage file.
+This allows us to collect the file from the client later and decrypt it on the server while not creating any information leakage risk.

-To enable local client logging, you can create a new label group (e.g. logged) and then assign the Generic.Client.LocalLogs client monitoring artifact to this group.
-This allows you to begin logging on any client by simply labeling it into the group.
+To enable local client logging, you create a new label group (e.g. logged) and then assign the Generic.Client.LocalLogs client monitoring artifact to this group.
+This allows you to begin logging on any client by labeling it so that it joins the group.

 Configuring local client logs